Benefits of the Chase Sapphire Preferred: Is It Worth It in 2026?

 You can’t go wrong with the Chase Sapphire Preferred Credit Card because of its large sign up bonus, great insurance coverages, bonus points in various categories, $50 hotel credit and a low annual fee.

-Those are just a few of the benefits that you need to consider in adding the this card to your travel credit card collection.
+Those are just a few of the benefits that you need to consider in adding this card to your travel credit card collection.

 If you are still not convinced that the Chase Sapphire Preferred is the card for you, I have written a post titled “Picking the Best Travel Card” that can help you decide what type of travel card to get.
+If you are a beginner to points and miles, I also have a post that will help you to get started.